konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 ```

 We recommend to run the segmentation container with 4GB of RAM.
 The segmentation container can be started and used with less RAM, however this may not work on large images.
-After the summarization is running you need to set the SUMMARIZATION_URL to point to the segmentation container.
+After the summarization container is running you need to set the [SUMMARIZATION_URL](/web/on_premises.html#summarization-url) to point to the segmentation container.

 ### 11a.
 Upgrade to newer Konfuzio Version